deletehead/the_hax/external_methodology.md

   - When looking through Burp traffic, make sure to keep an eye out for values that look like objects (I've found direct code injection this way, and of course object injection)
 - [ ] Server-Side Template Injection (SSTI)
   - Is there a way to get the app to send me an email?
 Can I inject code into templates?
+  - Search for `template` in search fields -- see if you render a template in a preview or something